Advanced Project Management

 Level and demands

-This course is ideal for Scientists and Engineers who have responsibility for project and programme management in large or small, public or private sector organisations and who wish to enhance their knowledge of the latest developments in this area of management.
-Some prior experience of the essentials of Project Management is expected.
+This course is designed specifically to benefit engineers, scientists, managers and other staff in large or small public and private sector organisations.
+It is designed for those who have responsibility for project and programme management who want to improve their knowledge of the latest developments in this area.
+Some prior experience of project management is expected.

 Terms and conditions